 This results in the client making irrational decisions, and the team not having time to implement appropriate recommendations and technical solutions, thereby wasting time making multi-layered changes.

 Nevertheless, you should be aware that if your project must be delivered immediately, and you do not have time to research and test, the price may be considerably higher.
 If there is still enough time for development, those resources can be allocated responsibly and lead to long-term cost savings.
 Working with the team on the scope and deadline of the project will allow you to choose the most optimal solution.

-Another factor that dictates custom software development pricing is the team behind the development.
+Another factor that dictates the cost of introducing software solutions is the team behind the development.
 The number of developers necessary to “deliver” the project is very important for its cost because even one extra developer can cause the price to vary significantly.
 Furthermore, there is an unequal distribution of developers, so the years of experience and specialization (programming language and technologies) should also be considered and determined for the pricing.
 It is important to take the changes into consideration, even if they may not be constant (may only relate to a specific stage) or seem small.

 What should be highlighted here, however, is the required set of skills.